Pre-paid debit cards are often viewed as convenient alternatives to cash and expensive checking accounts. But, Buyer Beware!

 - Pre-paid debit cards do not help you build credit.

 - Many pre-paid debit cards charge fees before you even start using them.
 There is usually a monthly fee and fees on common transactions such as ATM withdrawals, card replacement, direct deposit, and reloading the card.
 There is even a fee associated with cancelling pre-paid cards.
+These fees can add up so that you are losing money when you try to use your money.

 - Fees are typically hidden in fine print on the card provider's website.